01. Introduction

 Also termed as “cake” pricing, the value-based pricing model is a flat-fee model wherein an MSP provides all its services at a single fixed rate.
 Essentially, an MSP acts as the extension of its client's IT department and takes care of the latter's IT environment.

-One of the benefits of value-based pricing is that it is one of the easiest models for busy MSPs to adopt to manage their clients.
-However, this pricing model can cause confusion among clients since they never get to know the price of each individual service provided.
-It also risks escalating MSPs costs when unforeseen issues arise.
+Value-based pricing is one of the easiest models for busy MSPs to implement.
+It allows them to adjust their prices to the value they provide, clients and service levels, rather than basing them on their costs or the market.
+This allows MSPs to make more money while providing better services to their customers.
+However, this pricing model can confuse clients since they never get to know the individual price of each service provided.
+It also risks escalating the MSP’s costs when unforeseen issues arise.

 A la carte

-Under the a la carte pricing model, an MSP offers specific services that address clients; specific needs.
-These services include patch management, managed backup, and disaster recovery.
-Under this model, the client has the freedom to create a customized package for their business by picking out the services they need.
+Under the a la carte pricing model, an MSP offers specific services that address clients’ specific needs.
+These services include patch management, managed backup and disaster recovery.
+Under this model, clients have the freedom to create a customized package for their business by picking out the services they need.

-Value based (fixed-free subscription) managed services is another emerging pricing model that MSPs leverage to bill their clients a flat fee for all the services provided.
-Tiered bundles for managed services are also an attractive billing model for customers that want greater flexibility to choose a custom bouquet of services at a pre-defined rate.
+A la carte and tiered bundles for managed services are also an attractive billing model for customers that want greater flexibility to choose a custom bouquet of services at a predefined rate.
 This model provides customers with the flexibility to upgrade or downgrade their chosen bundle based on evolving business needs.

 04. MSP Revenue Streams

-We asked the respondents to share with us whether their revenue in a particular service category went up, down or stayed flat in 2021.
+We asked the respondents to share whether their revenue in a particular service category went up, down or stayed flat in 2022.
 This is what they said:

 Security Services

 Security is the top-performing service category for MSPs, with nearly two-thirds of respondents recording a significant upward trend in service revenue over the prior year.
-This is not surprising given that most businesses have embraced long-term remote or hybrid work, which leads to greater security risk for them.
-There has also been a significant increase in the number of ransomware and other malicious cyberattacks over the past couple of years.
-As such, security continues to reign supreme as the frontrunner among the most high-in-demand managed services.
-It provides a growth opportunity for MSPs that offer these services and is a deficit for those that do not.
+This is not surprising since there has been a significant increase in the number of ransomware and other malicious cyberattacks over the past couple of years.
+As such, companies have become more vigilant about their cybersecurity posture and are seeking the most advanced security services to protect their sensitive data and networks.
+SMBs are increasingly turning to their MSP partners for assistance to enhance their security setup and ensure compliance with relevant regulations.
+Therefore, security continues to reign supreme as the frontrunner among the most high-in-demand managed services.
+This provides a growth opportunity for MSPs that offer these services and is a deficit for those that do not.

 Cloud Management

 With most businesses leveraging the power of the cloud, MSPs have a tremendous opportunity to provide cloud management services to their clients.
 Cloud management includes monitoring and managing the client's cloud infrastructure by providing managed services such as computing, cloud security, network operations and storage.
-More than half the MSPs surveyed (51%) said that their service revenue for cloud management has gone up over the prior 12 months.
+Almost half the MSPs surveyed (48%) said that their service revenue for cloud management has gone up over the prior 12 months.

 Business Continuity and Disaster Recovery (BCDR)

 In conjunction with backup services, business continuity and disaster recovery (BCDR) helps businesses minimize the impact of an unforeseen security event and ensures they can get back up on their feet quickly after a service disruption.
-Nearly 42% of MSPs said they witnessed an uptick in service revenue from BCDR over the prior 12 months, indicating an increasing demand for this service category among businesses.
+Since cyberattacks are on the rise, respondents (47%) placed BCDR third on a list of 10 services in which revenue increased year over year.
+BCDR ranked sixth in revenue growth in 2022.

 Compliance Management

 Regardless of the industry, businesses must comply with an increasing amount of regulatory standards to prevent security issues and avoid non-compliance and consequent hefty penalties.
 MSPs help customers stay on top of compliance requirements, such as HIPAA, PCI DSS, CCPA and GDPR, with compliance management services.
-While 31% of MSPs recorded an uptick in service revenue for compliance management over the prior 12 months, 41% of respondents said that their revenue stayed flat.
+The service holds promise for MSPs that want to open new revenue streams and increase their revenue since about 35% of MSPs recorded an increase in service revenue for compliance management over the prior 12 months.
+Moreover, in this survey edition, fewer respondents reported flat revenue in this service category.

 Mobile Device Management (MDM)

 Mobile device management (MDM) is the process by which MSPs help their customers boost corporate data security by monitoring, securing and managing the mobile devices (e.g., smartphones, tablets and laptops) on the latter's business infrastructure.
 MDM solutions enable MSPs to configure a company's security policies on mobile devices that are used to access sensitive corporate data in the organization.
-Given the increased use of mobile devices for corporate purposes, 30% of MSPs said that their service revenue in this category went up over the prior year.
+Given the increased use of mobile devices for corporate purposes, 28% of MSPs said that their service revenue in this category went up over the prior year.
+The proportion of MSPs who have seen revenue growth in this category has consistently increased year over year for four straight years.

-Given that security continues to be a major concern, it's not surprising email security has emerged as one of the five most requested MSP services businesses leverage to combat phishing.
-Now more than ever, businesses want to ensure that their employees are aware of their security policies and know how to deal with security hazards.
-As such, security awareness training and phishing testing is a highly requested service MSPs should make sure to offer in their solution stack.
+Given that security continues to be a major concern, it's not surprising email security has emerged as the most important security service businesses requested from MSPs to combat phishing.
+Now, more than ever, businesses want to ensure that their employees are aware of their security policies and know how to deal with security hazards.
+As such, security awareness training and phishing testing is a highly requested service that MSPs should make sure to offer in their solution stack.

 05. MSP Rates